josh-hills/Movie-Database/README.md

         - The algorithm takes the first person in your followed list and adds the movies they have contributed to onto the recommendation list.
         - We then take the next person's contribution of movies and so on until we have gone through all our following list.
         - Once we have our recommendation list we send the top 5 to display and link to those movies.

+    - Similar Movies:
+        - In each movie page, there will be a list of 5 similar movies.
+        - The criteria for similar movies is based on the current viewed movie's genres.
+        - For example, if the movie is a thriller, 5 movies with the thriller genre will be listed.
+        - If multiple genres exist for the one movie, then the list will take the top 5 of the first genre unless there are less than 5
+        - This is done by taking only up to 5 movies for the similar movie list.